SkaTeMasTer/BTCjam-OAuth2-PHP/README.md

 ### What is BTCjam?

-The world's largest bitcoin peer-to-peer lending marketplace.
+[BTCjam.com](https://btcjam.com/?r=b4724761-bfdc-4bb5-90f9-f8c34bc8c7de&utm_medium=direct&utm_source=referral_url&utm_campaign=undefined) is the world's largest bitcoin peer-to-peer lending marketplace.
 Where borrowers get great rates and Investors get great returns.
+It has been around for years and is very reliable.

 ### What is the OAuth protocol?